NextUp Comedy: Edinburgh Fringe Festival

 In 2022, NextUp Comedy announced that they would be livestreaming 50+ shows from the Edinburgh Fringe for the first time ever since the arts festival's founding.
 The company highlighted that pandemic and accessibility concerns created a desire for alternative forms of watching stand-up shows.
 By streaming the Fringe they were able to provide comedy fans from all over the world with the opportunity to watch some of their favorite acts at the biggest comedy festival in the world.
 They partnered with several venues including the Gilded Balloon and The Pleasance.
 Fringe events such as The Wrestling, Late N Live and final of So You Think You’re Funny were featured as part of their program highlights.
 The full streaming lineup included Mark Watson, Harriet Dyer, Patrick Spicer, Arthur Smith, Brennan Reece, the Chortle Student Comedy Awards, Christopher Bliss, Chris Turner, Christy Coysh, Conrad Koch, Esther Manito, Hal Cruttenden, Ignacio Lopez, Jack Tucker, Jake Farrell, Javier Jarquin, Jen Ives, Morgan Rees, NewsRevue, Nick Helm, The Oxford Imps, Pete Heat, Rajiv Karia, Rosie Holt, Schalk Bezuidenhout, Shelf, Sikisa, Tarot, Will Duggan, Yuriko Kotani, Fred MacAulay, Sean McLoughlin, Jamie D'Souza, Rob Rouse, All Killa No Filla Live, Showstopper!
 The Improvised Musical, Jake Lambert, The Comedy Arcade, Finlay Christie, Celya AB, Tom Rosenthal (actor), Shazia Mirza, and Justin Moorhouse.

 In addition to streaming shows on their platform, NextUp Comedy a few shows were streamed to cinemas across the UK so the audience can watch their favorite shows with fellow fans.

+NextUp have streamed the Edinburgh Fringe every year since 2022.
+In 2024 they partnered with ITVx to produce 'ITV Presents:Live Comedy from the Edinburgh Fringe' hosted by Judi Love, a four episode series of mixed bill nights streamed live from Edinburgh.
+In 2025 NextUp Partnered with Samsung TV+ to stream 15 shows from the Fringe, directly to Samsung TVs.